Login

 Currently serving as the Principal at Maxim Chartered Accountants, Tegan’s leadership and expertise have significantly contributed to the firm’s reputation for excellence.
 She thrives on collaboration, driven by a genuine desire to make a meaningful difference in every project she undertakes.
 Tegan’s dedication to precision and her passion for delivering outstanding results make her a standout professional in her field.

-Mile Petrevski - Strategic Advisor
+Mile Petrevski

 Mile is a seasoned taxation expert renowned for his exceptional ability to weigh risks and rewards.
 With over two decades of experience as a leading taxation advisor, Mile thrives on tackling challenges and proactively seeks win-win solutions.